-Diagnosing Parkinsons can be difficult.
-With no test available to diagnose the early signs of Parkinsons, observation over time is often necessary.
+Diagnosing Parkinson's can be difficult.
+With no test available to diagnose Parkinson's early signs, observation over time is often necessary.

 Next, a thorough neurological exam is necessary.